code0monkey1/flight-entries-express-typescript/README.md

        >  it is recommended that `within a` flat `directory`, `each file` with a valid node module extension has a `unique filename`.

       ```javascript
-        // type assertion to get rid of the error with the weather type.
+        // type assertion to get rid of the error with the `Weather`  and `Visibility` type.

         const diaries:DiaryEntry[] = diaryData as DiaryEntry[];
       ```
    2. Create a `NonSensitiveDiaryEntry` _type_ using the `Omit` utility type, which will be sent to the frontend ( and has the comment removed ) .
 Create a `type alias` for it too , for code readability .

       ```javascript
         export type NonSensitiveDiaryEntry = Omit<DiaryEntry,'comment'>

       ```